EMBRYOPSIDA Pirani & Prado (crown group)

 31[list]/620: Cuphea (250), Diplusodon (75), Lagerstroemia (55 - A centrifugal), Nesaea (55 - probably to include Ammannia - then = 80), Rotala (45), Lythrum (36).
 Tropical, but some temperate (map: from van Balgooy 1975; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 1. 2003; Graham et al. 2005).
 [Photo - Flower]

 Seed Dispersal.
-Taxa whose seeds have mucilaginous hairs are more or less myxospermous.
+Taxa whose seeds have mucilaginous hairs are more or less myxospermous; the hairs evert when the seed is wetted.
 The fruits of Cuphea open by the placenta expanding and moving laterally, breaking through both the thin ovary wall and the hypanthium; the seeds are exposed on the placenta.

 The inferior ovary of Punica granatum is unique in flowering plants, appearing to have two (or three) superposed layers of carpels, the basal with axile and the others with intrusive parietal placentation; the placentation is fundamentally axile, the appearance of parietal placentation being the result of growth at the base of the ovary (Sinha & Joshi 1959 for vasculature; Leins 1988 for androecial development).
 In the other species of the genus, P. proto-punica, there is a more ordinary semi-inferior ovary.
 The seeds of Punica have a sarcotesta, although this is often described as being an aril, not least by Wikipedia.

-Rotala and Ammannia, previously thought to be close, are well separated, and relationships within the former genus have been clarified (Graham et al. 2011).
-For a phylogeny of Cuphea, see Graham et al. (2006).
+Rotala and Ammannia, previously thought to be close, are well separated, and relationships within the former genus have been clarified (S. Graham et al. 2011).
+For a phylogeny of Cuphea, see S. Graham et al. (2006).

 Some taxa with particularly distinctive morphologies: